kode-sektor/Carousel-using-Slick-case-study---Seneca-college-website-/README.md

+# Carousel using Slick
-# Carousel-using-Slick-case-study: Seneca college website
+## Case study: Seneca college website

 This project builds a carousel that mimics Seneca college's home page carousel (www.senecapolytechnic.ca)

 Here is a list of each carousel slide: